scikit-hep/scikit-hep.github.io/pages/packages/affiliated.md

 Affiliated projects and packages {#affiliated_packages}
 ================================

 In the following, projects that work closely together with Scikit-HEP are described.
 They extend the Python ecosystem in HEP and remain, due to their size and scope, generally independent of Scikit-HEP.
+In most cases, at least one Scikit-HEP core developer is on the maintainer team of these packages.
+These packages are highly recommended for Scikit-HEP developers and users.

 {% for cat in site.data.categories -%}
 {% for item in site.data.projects[cat.name] -%}